-Since ATC's inception, twenty new generators have gone into service and four up rates to existing generators have been completed, totaling approximately 6200 MW.
+Since ATC's inception, 20 new generators have gone into service and four up rates to existing generators have been completed, totaling approximately 6,200 MW.
 The various Tables and Figures noted in the following paragraphs are available on ATC's website, www.atc10yearplan.com.

 A list of the generators is given in Table PR-26.
-Table PR-27 lists the proposed generators in the generation queue for our service territory as of June 1, 2013.
+Table PR-27 lists the proposed generators in the generation queue for our service territory as of June 1, 2014.
 This table lists each proposed generation project and summarizes them by zone and MW amount.
 These proposed projects also are shown by approximate location in Figure PR-9.
-As shown, the total capacity of proposed generators in the queue is 593.9 MW.
-Of that proposed capacity, wind units reflect nearly 100 percent; less than 1 percent is comprised of hydro generation (see Figure PR-10).
-Of this generation, 0 percent is in Zone 1, 33 percent in Zone 2, 34 percent is proposed in Zone 3, 34 percent in Zone 4, and 0 percent in Zone 5.
+As shown, the total capacity of proposed generators in the queue is 4,886.7 MW.
+Of that proposed capacity, natural gas fired units reflect over 97 percent and wind units reflect 2.7 percent; less than 1 percent is comprised of hydro generation (see Figure PR-10).
+Of this generation, zero percent is in Zone 1, 26 percent in Zone 2, zero percent is proposed in Zone 3, 74 percent in Zone 4, and zero percent in Zone 5.
 Table PR-29 lists the required network upgrades associated with the generators shown in Table PR-27 with a signed Interconnection Agreement.